ColoredCloud/EasyEmbedding/README.md

 ## Description

 This project implements a system for generating text using a custom implementation of word embeddings and a bundle-based optimization approach.
 It includes modules for word embedding generation (`TensorVec.py`), optimization strategies (`Optimizer.py`), and utility functions (`toolfunc.py`).
-Additionally, it provides a script (`train.py`) for training the system on a corpus and generating text.
+Additionally, it provides a script (`WordGenerator.py`) that applied the system to a word generation program
 ## Features

 - **Custom Word Embeddings**: The system uses custom word embeddings implemented in `TensorVec.py`, allowing for the representation of words as vectors.